Running partners

 8. Exercising Improves Your Self-Confidence

 If there’s one great way to boost your self-esteem, it’s exercise!
-Exercising makes you realize that your body is powerful and capable of incredible things.
+Exercising helps you realize that your body is powerful and capable of incredible things.

-Regular exercise has been shown to improve self-esteem and body image in both adults and children.
-In one study, sedentary adults who started a new exercise program reported significant improvements in their body satisfaction in just 12 weeks.
+Both adults and children who exercise regularly have improved self-esteem and body image.
+In one study, sedentary adults who started a new exercise program reported significantly improved body satisfaction in just 12 weeks.

 9. Exercising Improves Your Immune System

-Exercise also has the ability to improve your immune system.
-A recent meta-analysis found that people who exercised regularly had lower risks of hospitalization and death from COVID-19 and a lower likelihood of getting COVID at all.
+Exercise can also improve your immune system.
+For instance, a recent meta-analysis found that people who exercised regularly had lower risks of hospitalization and death from COVID-19 and a lower likelihood of getting COVID.

 The theory is that exercise increases the circulation of immune cells, which helps the body to fight off infection more effectively.
 People who exercise also have lower chronic inflammation, which further reduces the risk of infection.

-So, start adding some exercise to your daily routine to boost your immune system and protect yourself from getting sick.
+Exercising boosts your immune system and protects you from getting sick.
 A healthy you is a happy you!

 10. Exercising Helps You Age Gracefully